 The total value of contributions paid into the Fund was £49,112,269 made up of employer contributions of £41,001,074 and employee contributions of £8,111,195.
-Two employers paid their contributions late on one a technical payroll ging policy is availa
+Two employers paid their contributions late on one oc Tr casion due to a technical payroll issue.
+It was not considered to be material and no charge was made. the Fund's charging policy is available on the Council's website https://example.com/havering-charging-policy